 Investments in which the Company exerts significant influence are accounted for using the equity method whereby the original cost of the investment is adjusted for the Company's share of earnings, losses and dividends during the current period.
-The Company's share of net income and losses of such investments are included in the statements of comprehensive income.
+The Company's share of net income and losses of such investments are included in the statement of comprehensive income.
 The Company's 49% investment in KGHM Ajax is accounted for under the equity method.

-Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and six month periods ended June 30, 2011 Unaudited - expressed in Canadian dollars
+Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and nine months ended September 30, 2011 Unaudited - expressed in Canadian dollars